ROS 2 Navigation Stack (Nav2)

 Can I write my own plugins for Nav2?

-Yes, Nav2 is architected around plugins.
-You can write custom Global Planners, Controllers (Local Planners), Behavior Tree nodes, and Costmap Layers in C++ and load them at runtime via the configuration file without recompiling the core stack.
+Yes, Nav2's plugin-based.
+Code custom Global Planners, Controllers, BT nodes, or Costmap Layers in C++ and load them runtime via config—no core recompiles.